rpalmer93/cookie-stand/newjournal.md

 Journal Entry 8 12/20/17:

 Today in lecture we discussed local storage and persistence with relation to javascript.
 How to go about saving a users inputted key value data on a webpage so the information is still there when the page is reloaded.

+Journal Entry 9 12/21/17:

+Today in lecture we did a preview of what we will learn in Code 301 and we selected our ideas and groups for our final project.
+In lab we collaborated with our group and came up with a working framework of our idea.